Erriez/ErriezTM1638/README.md

 The following TM1638 pins should be connected to LED's and buttons in a matrix:
 * K1~K3 (Key-scan data input)
 * SEG/GRID (Output for LED matrix)

+## Supported Arduino boards

+* All ATMega328P MCU:
+  * Arduino UNO
+  * Arduino Nano
+* All ATMega32U4 MCU's:
+  * Arduino Leonardo
+  * Pro Micro
+* All ATMega2560 MCU's:
+  * Arduino Mega2560

+* Other Arduino AVR MCU's may work, but are not tested.
+* Other targets such as ESP8266/Lolin32 are not tested.
+* The chip requires a 5V power supply and does not work at 3.3V.
+* Check maximum regulator / diode current to prevent a burnout when using lots of LED's.
+Some boards can provide only 100mA, others 800mA max.
+* The DIO data pin requires a bi-directional level converter when connecting to 3.3V digital pins.

+## Library dependencies

+- None